-Course Title: Creative Writing for Beginners Course Code: UG-ENG-SEC1 Credits: 3 Marks: 75 Duration: 45 Course Pre-requisites: NIL
+Course Title: Creative Writing for Beginners

-1. To explore creative writing genres (Poetry, Drama, Fiction, Creative Non-Fiction) through practical writing classes.

-2. To build on the foundation of basic knowledge of students' interest in creative writing.

-3. To develop ones' own style of writing through reading, discussion and experimenting in writing.

-4. To encourage students' to use modern media in their creative effort.

-5. To create a writing portfolio for each student.
+- 1. To explore creative writing genres (Poetry, Drama, Fiction, Creative Non-Fiction) through practical writing classes. - 2.
+To build on the foundation of basic knowledge of students' interest in creative writing. - 3.
+To develop ones' own style of writing through reading, discussion and experimenting in writing. - 4.
+To encourage students' to use modern media in their creative effort. - 5.
+To create a writing portfolio for each student.